HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 Other names are datacentric approach or push design,

-Starting with the database meant a long time-to-market, because my normal way of designing was inverted:
+The way of designing is inverted:

 ::: info Database-first
 Database -> infra -> logic -> controllers -> frontend.
 :::

+Starting with the database meant a long time-to-market.
 The first months were spent with determining database design, normalization, datatypes, models and lots of discussions about optimization.

 This is called push design, or horizontal development.
 In push design you think about all of the functionality there should be somewhere in the future, and push that into a horizontal layer.